Skip to main content

 Written by Optimize Team

 Webtrends Optimize lets you capture all manner of data, and page load performance is one of those options.
+This document describes where the data comes from, what it means, how to capture it, and what data you'll get back out in the Optimize reports.

 Although officially deprecated, many browsers have a "Performance Timing API" - a means of capturing page load performance metrics.
 For these browsers, we can capture that data and therefore make some comparisons on any differences observed as part of your variation.

-Data courtesy of caniuse.com: https://caniuse.com/mdn-api_performancetiming
+Data courtesy of caniuse.com

 This API comes with useful metrics such as:

 We can capture these into Custom Data for your experiment.
+More info on tracking custom data can be found here.

 Capturing performance metrics into Custom Data